Thesis Committee Member(s)

 When asking "How ought we to live?" we are also challenged to ask the costs.
 Attempting to answer the "At what cost?" question, in my own study I assessed the effects of consistent and inconsistent petting on rats' anxiety.
 I found that consistent HAI does not increase rats' anxiety and that it may benefit the animals by decreasing their anxiety (findings consistent with previous research).
 This then implies that students can achieve cura personalis while serving another (a pet).
 I therefore propose that we allow animals to live in designated areas of Regis-sponsored housing (one section of Residence Village), basing my proposal on the successful implementation of pet-friendly policies at other colleges.
 Implementation of this proposal will allow students to live how they ought to live"not just in the future, but today.

 Date of Award

 All content in this Collection is owned by and subject to the exclusive control of Regis University and the authors of the materials.
 It is available only for research purposes and may not be used in violation of copyright laws or for unlawful purposes.
 The materials may not be downloaded in whole or in part without permission of the copyright holder or as otherwise authorized in the “fair use” standards of the U.S. copyright laws and regulations.

 Doherty, Shannon, "Grumpy Cat On Hump Day: Animals' Effects On Mind, Body, and Spirit--And What We Ought to Do About It" (2014).
-All Regis University Theses.
+Regis University Student Publications.
 592.